Skip to main content

 How Do Lifestyle Inputs Modulate HRT Outcomes?

 The interaction between your daily habits and your hormone protocol is direct and measurable.
-For women undergoing hormonal therapy for perimenopause or post-menopause, managing the stress hormone is paramount.
+For women undergoing hormonal therapy for perimenopause or post-menopause, managing the stress hormone cortisol is paramount.
 Chronic stress leads to elevated cortisol, which can interfere with progesterone receptors and disrupt the delicate balance between estrogen and progesterone that the therapy aims to restore.
 Practices like mindfulness, adequate sleep, and balanced nutrition directly lower cortisol, allowing progesterone to exert its calming, protective effects more efficiently.

 Furthermore, the health of your gut microbiome plays a direct role in estrogen metabolism.
 A specific collection of gut bacteria, known as the estrobolome, produces an enzyme that helps to process and eliminate estrogen from the body.